Six steps you can take to manage stress and prevent burnout

 Get to know your core values

-Some causes of stress in your life may be more obvious than others but all of them can play a role in the onset of burnout.
-Research shows that a mismatch between a person’s unconscious needs and the demands and opportunities they have at work can increase their risk of burnout.
-For example, a person who has a need for positive social interaction at work may struggle in an environment where nobody talks to one another.
+Some causes of stress in your life may be more obvious than others, but all of them can play a role in the onset of burnout.
+Research shows that if a person’s unconscious needs do not align with the demands and opportunities they face at work, their risk of burnout can increase.
+For example, a person who needs positive social interaction at work may struggle in an environment where colleagues don’t talk to one another.

-These mismatches are known as hidden stressors as we are not always aware of them.
-By getting to know your values and trying to find opportunities that align with them inside and outside the workplace, you can reduce the chance of this mismatch occurring and prevent burnout.
+These mismatches are known as hidden stressors because we are not always aware of them.
+By getting to know your values and seeking opportunities that align with them, both inside and outside the workplace, you can reduce the chance of these mismatches and help prevent burnout.

 Feeling overwhelmed and want to talk to someone?